Skip to content

 How does Beewise work with beekeepers?

-The hives look similar to a wooden, Langstroth hive.
-The bees’ living quarters did not change much, except for the fact that now a robot extracts frames, rather than a human.
-The bees do not interact with the robotic arm because when a frame is extracted for inspection, the bees remain within their hive.
+The BeeHome™ is compatible with traditional, wooden, Langstroth frames.
+The bees’ living quarters do not change much, except that a robot now extracts frames, rather than a human.
+The bees do not interact with the robotic arm because when a frame is extracted for inspection, the arm shakes off the adult bees, and they remain within their hive.

-Depending on the model of BeeHome, our devices support between 10 and 48 colonies.
+Depending on the model and use of the BeeHome™, our device will be set up to support between 2 and 10 colonies.

 How does feeding work?